University of Kentucky. Lexington, Kentucky.

 B.A., magna cum laude, English, 2002

-Associate Professor and Chair, Department of Literature and Languages, Christian Brothers University.
+Associate Professor, Department of Literature and Languages, Christian Brothers University.
 Memphis, Tennessee.
 2016-

-Assistant Professor (Tenure-Track), Department of Literature and Languages, Christian Brothers University.
+Assistant Professor, Department of Literature and Languages, Christian Brothers University.
 Memphis, Tennessee.
 2012-2016.

 Visiting Instructor, Countdown to College (C2C), Saint Mary’s University.
 Winona, Minnesota.
 Summers 2015 and 2016.